 Municipalities are responsible for providing child guidance and family counselling.
 This is regulated under the Social Welfare Act.
 Under the Marriage Act, the municipality is obligated to make arrangements for mediation in family matters.
 The municipality may also outsource these services.
 Mediation is administered and overseen by the State Provincial Office.
 The Marriage Act is supervised by the Ministry of Justice.

 The Child Welfare Act, which entered into force at the beginning of 2008, obligates municipalities to provide preventive child welfare services and, to the extent there is a need for this in the municipality, child and family-specific child welfare services.
 The Act contains provisions on the duty to notify, investigation of the need for child welfare, procedures for taking into care and placing a child, and after-care.

-Provisions on family care as a form of substitute care are contained in the Family Carer Act.
+Provisions on family care as a form of substitute care are contained in the Family Care Act.